MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 ### a.
 ISkillDescriptor <a name="ISkillDescriptor"></a>

-Create and implement a skill descriptor class inherited from [ISkillDescriptor][ISkillDescriptor] that provides information on the skill, provides a list of supported execution devices (CPU, GPU), and acts as a factory object for the skill.
+Create and implement a skill descriptor class inherited from [ISkillDescriptor][ISkillDescriptor] that provides information on the skill, provides a list of supported execution devices (CPU, GPU, and so on), and acts as a factory object for the skill.

 1. Import the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] namespace and derive your class from the [ISkillDescriptor][ISkillDescriptor] interface.